 In order to give your timbers a final check prior to concreting, measure the diagonals which should be equal.
 We would also advise you to use a reputable ready-mix concrete company who will also be able to tell you the amount of concrete required.

-If you are close to an existing building or boundary wall, make sure that you allow for the overhang of the roof, i.e., flat roof garages 6 inch (150mm) on front and rear and 3 inch (75mm) both sides, apex roof 6 inch (150mm) front, rear and both sides.
-This does not include gutter width.
+If you are close to an existing building or boundary wall, make sure that you allow for the overhang of the roof, i.e., flat roof garages 6 inches (150mm) on front and rear and 3 inches (75mm) both sides, apex roof 6 inches (150mm) front, rear and both sides.
+This does not include the gutter width.